 4. User Acceptance Testing

 User acceptance testing (UAT) validates that the end-to-end workflow for the new software meets the business requirements.
 Typically, SMEs from the field will perform real-world business scenarios to ensure the software is fit for delivery to employees in the field.
 UAT helps them perform end-to-end workflows using production-like data.

-Examples of UAT done during a Kronos workforce management system implementation or initiative include processes such as:
+Examples of UAT done during a UKG workforce management system implementation or initiative include processes such as:

 - Employee requests time off

 - Manager approves time off requests

 - Manager creates the schedule

 UAT helps to ensure a smooth software rollout of your workforce management system in four crucial ways:

 - It validates that the software will work in real-life situations and supports the various roles and workflows within your organization.